MaximilianAhrens/nlp_reading_group/README.md

 ## Suggested papers to present
-Here is a list of relevant papers for some inspirations.
-However, please feel free to branch out.
+Here is a list of relevant papers for some inspiration.
+However, please feel free to suggest any paper that is somewhat related to one of the below categories.

 ### 1. General language model and attention architecture papers:
 - Attention Is All You Need (Neurips 2017)					https://arxiv.org/abs/1706.03762